 Dhyana Bindu Upanishad is the 39th of 108 Upanishads.
 It contains 106 verses and is attached to Krishna Yajur Veda whereas a smaller version of 26 verses was found attached to Atharva Veda.
 This Upanishad and Yoga Tattva Upanishad contains some common verses.

 The mountainous sins accumulated over many births can be destroyed by Dhyana Yoga (Meditation).
-Nobody is found to have destroyed the sins by any other means except Meditation.
-Meditation is the only way to annihilate the sins.
+Nobody has achieved the feat of destroying the sins by any other means except Meditation.
+Meditation is the only way to annihilate sins.

 Pranava (Om) is the Supreme Bijakshara (seed letter) with Nada (sound) and Bindu (dot).
 When the Nada dissolves, the soundless residuum (Brahman) remains.
 In other words, Pranava (Om) is eternal and Brahman is transcending the Pranava.
 One who knows the transcending Brahman knows everything without a doubt.

 A hundred thousandth part of awn of a grain of paddy is the Jiva-Chaitanya (Consciousness of Atman).
 A hundred thousandth part of Jiva-Chaitanya is Eswara-Chaitanya (Consciousness of Brahman).
 The fifty-thousandth part of Eswara-Chaitanya is Sakshi-Chaitanya (Knowable consciousness of Brahman).
 The rest of the part is unmanifested Brahman.

 As fragrance resides in flower, as ghee dwells in milk, as oil is in sesame seed, as gold in its ore, so are all beings in Atman like beads are in the string of rosary.
 The Brahman resides in all beings.
 So the knower of Brahman is firm and inapprehensive by delusion.